• Skip to main content

 Green Dragon, White Tiger

-I enter a room flanked by two fierce statues.
 One is the Taoist general who vanquished the Green Dragon (the Green Dragon often represents Yang), which lies defeated under his foot.
-On the other side, the general who defeated the White Tiger (Yin) brandishes a sword.

-Taoist General at Jade Pagoda Saigon
+Rituals at the Jade Pagoda

 Questions are driving me crazy.
 What’s with the foaming drinks in mugs a woman behind an altar is pouring on fire that somehow never goes out?
-Are they drinks for the gods?
-(Don’t laugh, it’s quite common in Asia.)

-Who are all these gods?
+Who are these gods?
 Why are there two red horse statues with bells around their necks?
-I feel like I’m lost in an overstuffed antique store.

 Pin me!

 A Vietnamese woman brushes past me and smiles.
 I jump at the chance.
-“What do I do?”
-I ask helplessly.

 She grabs my arm.
-“Come on” She motions to a teenage girl in a baggy black T-shirt and black baseball cap.
+“Come on.”
+She motions to a teenage girl in a baggy black T-shirt and black baseball cap.
 “My daughter,” she says.

 They take me back to the entrance where a woman is doling out incense and candles behind a counter.
 A price list hangs on the wall.

 My impromptu guide, whose name is Mai, asks for three sticks of incense and hands them to me.
-I pull out my wallet.
-“No need,” she says.

 Mai and her daughter, whose name is Emily, lead me back to the main room.
 Mai lights my incense from a candle and positions me in front of a large brass pot.